 1. My personal preference is to add about 1/2 cup whole corn kernels to the creamy heavy cream/cream cheese sauce instead of blending corn in it -- because I think the blended corn overpowers the creamy sauce.

 2. Many add the shoestring potatoes before baking the dish.
-Instead, I prefer to add them only after removing the dish from the oven -- preventing potatoes to become too browned and saggy.
+Instead, I prefer to add them only after removing the dish from the oven -- preventing potatoes from becoming overbrowned and soggy.